aws-samples/eks-workshop/content/beginner/130_exposing-service/ingress_controller_alb.md

 curl -sS "https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.0.0/docs/examples/alb-ingress-controller.yaml" > alb-ingress-controller.yaml
 ```
 Edit the AWS ALB Ingress controller YAML to include the clusterName of the Kubernetes (or) Amazon EKS cluster.
-Edit the –cluster-name flag to be the real name of our Kubernetes (or) Amazon EKS cluster.
 You can check the Name of the Cluster with the CLI
 ```
 aws eks list-clusters